-For example, the mobility sector aims to deploy connected vehicles to promote reindustrialization and strengthen value chains.
+For example, the mobility sector aims to deploy connected vehicles

+Using one approach or another, economic sectors are already working and advancing towards effective use of data to promote reindustrialization and strengthen value chains.
 Also, in the field of health, we are working to develop a national health data space to improve prevention, diagnosis, treatment, and research, promoting precision medicine.
 The agri-food sector seeks to optimize the value chain and address challenges such as competitiveness, sustainability, traceability, and food safety.
 In the tourism sector, data is fundamental for the development and sustainability of the tourism industry, enabling the extraction of value from non-traditional data sources and guaranteeing that the information is secure and private.